A Creative maker is someone who makes things.

 How will you share your challenge?

-I will publish one colorful sketch about my surroundings or life every day on Instagram stories.
+I will publish one colorful sketch on Instagram stories.

 Create a hashtag for your challenge.